 Have a clear goal before writing your resume.
 Employers want to know what you want to do; it's not their job to figure that out.
 Take the time to define a goal (or multiple goals) before writing your resume.

-See our How to get a better Job for more exercises and resources for deciding what you want from your career.
+See our guide on How to get a better Job for more exercises and resources for deciding what you want from your career.

 Once have a clear goal for your resume, move on to the next step.